Knicks vs. Hawks odds, prediction, time: 2026 NBA playoff picks, Game 5 best bets by proven model

 SportsLine's model reveals its Atlanta Hawks vs. New York Knicks Game 5 picks

 Tipoff is at 8 p.m.
 ET from Madison Square Garden in New York.
-The Knicks are 6.5-point favorites in the latest Hawks vs. Knicks odds from FanDuel Sportsbook, while the over/under for total points scored is 213.5.
+The Knicks are 6.5-point favorites in the latest Hawks vs. Knicks odds from FanDuel Sportsbook, while the over/under for total points scored is 213.5, down a point from the opening line.
 Before making any Knicks vs. Hawks picks, check out the Hawks vs. Knicks predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the first full week of the 2026 NBA playoffs on a sizzling 24-9 roll (73%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.